bboa3/mozeconome-api/README.md

 ## How to contribute?
 You can simply submit a pull request and I'll gladly review them and merge them if the changes are acceptable.
  - Fork repository.
  - I'm using AWS SES for SMTP emails.
-You can open an acount on thier website or use [Mailtrap](https://mailtrap.io/).
+You can open an account on their website or use [Mailtrap](https://mailtrap.io/).
  - create your postgres database, make sure the user/owner has permission to create another database, it'll be used by Prisma.
  - create .env file, .env.example has all the required variable.
  - You are ready to go!!!